matheus1519/shared-list-backend/README.md

 # Note Everything and One
-The <b>Note Everything and One</b> is a realtime project using a simple text.
-The only one note can be shared with everyone and everyone can be write everything.
+<b>Note Everything and One</b> is a simple real time collaborative list.
+A single to-do list is shared among all connected users, who may add, edit, remove, or complete each list item and have their changes reflected in real time througout the user base.

-> this project has been created for a for the discipline of distributed systems.
+> This project was made as an assignment for the discipline of Distributed Systems at Instituto Federal Fluminense's Information Systems course.

 ## Main Technologies Used